crop masseuse kneading feet of client

 Looking for a reflexologist?

 If you are looking for a reflexologist then it is important to find qualified practitioner.
-The letters MAR denotes membership status of the Association of Reflexologists – a sign of assurance that they have met the strictest standards of reflexology practice, they are insured to practise and that they are committed to continually developing their skills and knowledge.
+The letters MAR denotes membership status of the Association of reflexologists– a sign of assurance that they have met the strictest standards of reflexology practice, they are insured to practise and that they are committed to continually developing their skills and knowledge.

 Please note: reflexology should not be used as an alternative to seeking medical advice.
 Reflexology can be received by anyone at any age, however, there may occasionally be times when it is not suitable for you so please discuss this with your reflexologist.
 Some people find it works well for them, and others don’t see the same effect.